 Everyone needs to know the egg test

 I learnt this tip at school – it’s a bit random but very useful.
 Never second guess whether your eggs are fresh or not, just dunk them in a glass of water:

 - If they sink flat to the bottom, they’re fresh

 - If they rest on the bottom, but point upwards, they’re good but you need to use them soon

 - If they float to the top, they’re bad.

-What’s your best tip for avoiding food waste?
+What’s your best tip for keeping food fresh longer and avoiding waste?